Mandatory e-invoicing software in 2026: what every French business needs to know

 Mistake 1: waiting until the last moment#

 Migrating to new software or activating e-invoicing modules takes time: configuration, team training, and live testing with the first clients or suppliers.
-Starting in July 2026 to be ready by 1 September is far too short a runway.
+The mistake at this stage is to keep comparing ten solutions instead of first appointing an approved platform for reception, and refining the tooling afterwards.

 Mistake 2: confusing a PDF with an electronic invoice#

-A PDF sent by email is not an electronic invoice under the reform.
-The invoice must be in a structured, machine-readable format (Factur-X, UBL or CII) and must transit through a PDP or the PPF.
+A plain PDF sent electronically is not an electronic invoice within the meaning of the scheme, as the DGFiP repeatedly states.
+The invoice must be in a structured, machine-readable format (Factur-X, UBL or CII) and must transit through an approved platform, never through the public portal.
 This confusion is extremely common, even among well-informed business owners.

 Mistake 3: overlooking e-reporting obligations#